Upcoming monthly webinar - JUNE 3, 2026 @ 1:00 PM (EST) - Register Now

 Fingerprinting

-In most states, fingerprinting is required as part of the background checks insurance producers must pass to stay licensed and compliant.
+Fingerprinting is a strategy that is sometimes required as part of the background checks insurance producers must pass to stay licensed and compliant in most states.
 Fingerprint-based searches can be used to check an individual’s FBI and state criminal record.
-Fingerprinting requirements vary by state.
-Some states waive the ...
+Fingerprinting requirements vary by ...

 I